-On August 10, 2003, the mercury at Faversham in Kent reached 38.5oC (101.2oF), the hottest temperature ever recorded in the UK.
-Over 32 inches of snow fell at Dulles airport, Washington, DC on February 5th and 6th, 2010.
+On June 29, 2021, the mercury at Portland Oregon reached 116oF.
+December 10 and 11, 2021 saw EF4 tornadoes roar through Kentucky and other states, killing 88 and wounding more than 630.
+In December 2021, 202 inches of snow fell in the Sierra Nevada of California.
 Hurricane Sandy made landfall in New Jersey on October 29th, 2012, a very late point in the year for a storm to reach the northeastern US coast.
 January 8th, 2013 was the hottest day ever for Australia with an average temperature for the entire continent of 40.3oC (nearly 105oF).
 The AVERAGE (day and night) temperature in Phoenix in June 2017 was almost 95 degrees.
 And nearly 61 inches of rain fell around Houston during Hurricane Harvey in August 2017.
 Each of these events provoked arguments in favor or against global warming.
-Yet on their own, none of them were definitive proof one way or another.
+Yet, on their own, none of them were definitive proof one way or another.

 Let’s consider a hypothetical case to help you better understand the nature of the problem.
 The mean annual temperature is the average temperature over the course of a year, and it varies in a way that we can simulate with a randomly generated string of numbers (geoscientists often refer to such variation as “noise”) added to a constant, long-term mean temperature.
 We would see something like this:

 In this case, you might say that if the temperature strayed out of the green zone, you have unusually hot or cold weather, and you would expect this kind of temperature excursion to be a standard feature of the natural variability of the region's climate.
 But, the green zone has more or less fixed limits, so the standard for calling something a heat wave does not change over time.

 Now, let’s look at another hypothetical case where the climate really is warming, but there is still the natural variability or noise on a shorter timescale.